Werner-Schaus II Government: Belgian partnership

 In 1972, after 50 years of existence, the Belgium-Luxembourg Economic Union was due to expire.
 The two governments decided to renew it every 10 years.
 Every renewal was the occasion for new negotiations.
-At the renewal of 1972, the question on the sharing of excise rights on petrol, cigarettes and alcohol was at the centre of negotiations.
-While the treaty of 1921 had established population size as the criterion for dividing up income from excise, the Luxembourgish government demanded a different method of dividing it up, which took more account of the economic realities.
-A protocol signed on 27 October 1971 tried to satisfy Luxembourgish demands in establishing at regular intervals, a new distribution of excise income.
+At the renewal of 1972, the question of the sharing of excise rights on petrol, cigarettes and alcohol was at the centre of negotiations.
+While the treaty of 1921 had established population size as the criterion for dividing up income from excise, the Luxembourgish government demanded a different method of dividing it up, which took greater account of the economic realities.
+A protocol signed on 27 October 1971 tried to satisfy Luxembourgish demands in establishing a new distribution of excise income at regular intervals.

 Economic policy

 Growth

 During the late 1960s, the Grand Duchy's economy had been sluggish: its growth rate was less than that of its EEC partners.
 The weak growth was mainly due to the monolithic structure of the Luxembourgish economy.
 In 1968, the Economic and Social Council had warned the government that “everything leads us to believe that the times of great prosperity are over and will only return temporarily and in exceptional circumstances.
 Subsequently, one should not expect the steel industry to continue to be, as it has for many years, […] the essential pillar of technical, economic and social progress of the country”.

 From 1969, the economic situation improved.
 Investments in the steel industry increased by 150% compared with 1968.
 Steel production increased considerably to reach the record number of 6,448,351 tonnes in 1974.
 Pay in the steel industry also increased by 27% from 1969 to 1973.
 The wave of prosperity dimmed the structural fears which had provoked the fall of the preceding government.